TheEnjoyneer/floridayear1/spring2020/eel5733/progAssigns/pa6/readMe.txt

 			  to MODE1 first, then the first process will close the device.

-	Scenario 4) The last scenario I test for is similar to Scenario 3, and happens when a process is opened in MODE1, then switches to MODE2.
-Then two more processes open
+	Scenario 4) The last scenario I test for is the deadlock possibility when